Looking For The Best Espresso Machine For Home Use?

 #1 Best Espresso Machine For Home Use

 Tired of paying $5 for your latte every morning at the coffee shop?
-With the right espresso machine, you can start making barista-quality espresso, cappuccinos, lattes, and macchiatos in your own home for a fraction of the cost.
+With the right espresso machine, you can start making barista-quality espresso, cappuccinos, lattes, delicious hot coffee, and macchiatos in your own home for a fraction of the cost.
 With a little practice and a few good recipes, you’ll quickly find that your coffee concoctions taste better than those pricey coffeehouse blends, too.

 What to look for

 Espresso machines can be notoriously expensive and complicated, but you don’t need to splurge on a $1,000 machine to get professional-quality coffee in your home.
 As long as you know what features to look for, there are plenty of options that offer great quality at a great value.
 To help you in your search, here are a few tips on what to look for in an espresso machine for home use:

 - Pods vs fresh grounds – using freshly ground coffee beans will always produce better flavor and aromas, but they take longer to grind and brew.
 If you need your coffee fix in a hurry, you may want to look at an espresso machine that takes coffee pods for speed and convenience.
 If you’ve got time to brew your espresso fresh, going with a fresh-brew espresso machine is probably the better choice.